ITenthusiasm/card-game-generator/NOTES.md

 - For `export * as namespace from module`, you'll need the [babel plugin](https://babeljs.io/docs/en/babel-plugin-proposal-export-namespace-from), which we have installed.
 Notice that this was a proposal that has been merged...but `ES2020` is not out yet...
 [See this tc39 proposal](https://github.com/tc39/proposal-export-ns-from)

-- [Shuffling arrays in JS](https://stackoverflow.com/questions/6274339/how-can-i-shuffle-an-array).
-This uses the [`Fisher-Yates` algorithm](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle#The_modern_algorithm), which is worth getting acquainted with...especially since it's simple.

-- [Reservoir Sampling](https://en.wikipedia.org/wiki/Reservoir_sampling) is a way to sample `k` items from a population of size `n` **_without replacement_**.
-We used the "optimal" algorithm (assuming it's truly optimal), though we had to properly interpret the algorithm for a 0-indexed array.

-- [Initializing and Array with number 1-N (or 0 to N-1)](https://stackoverflow.com/questions/3746725/how-to-create-an-array-containing-1-n).

 - For some reason, `Nullish Coalescing` and `Optional Chaining` are already in the babel preset that we're using.
 (It should be in ES2020 anyway.)
 We'll just take advantage of this.

   - Optional chaining [looks more powerful in JS than you'd think](https://github.com/tc39/proposal-optional-chaining).
 It's not just some simple C# syntax.
 It goes even further, like being able to use `obj?.[key]` (which makes for stuff like asking for dynamic properties).

+- [Shuffling arrays in JS](https://stackoverflow.com/questions/6274339/how-can-i-shuffle-an-array).
+This uses the [`Fisher-Yates` algorithm](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle#The_modern_algorithm), which is worth getting acquainted with...especially since it's simple.

+- [Reservoir Sampling](https://en.wikipedia.org/wiki/Reservoir_sampling) is a way to sample `k` items from a population of size `n` **_without replacement_**.
+We used the "optimal" algorithm (assuming it's truly optimal), though we had to properly interpret the algorithm for a 0-indexed array.

+- [Initializing and Array with number 1-N (or 0 to N-1)](https://stackoverflow.com/questions/3746725/how-to-create-an-array-containing-1-n).

+- Common convention for functions in JavaScript like `forEach` is to name unused variables as `_`.
+For instance, `array.forEach((_, index => ...))`.
+If multiple unused variables are involved, then the common convention is to precede the variable name with an underscore (eg. `_item` instead of just `_`).